2012–13 Mid-American Conference women's basketball season

 The 2012–13 Mid-American Conference women's basketball season began with practices in October 2012, followed by the start of the 2012–13 NCAA Division I women's basketball season in November.
 Conference play began in January 2013 and concluded in March 2013.
 Toledo won the regular season title with a record of 15–1 by three games over Ball State, Akron, and Central Michigan.
 Rachel Tecca of Akron was named MAC player of the year.

 Fourth seeded Central Michigan won the MAC tournament over third seeded Akron.
 Crystal Bradford of Central Michigan was the tournament MVP.
-Central Michiagn lost to Oklahoma in the first round of the NCAA tournament.
+Central Michigan lost to Oklahoma in the first round of the NCAA tournament.
 Toledo, Akron, Bowling Green, Miami and Ball State played in the WNIT.

 Preseason awards

 The preseason poll and league awards were announced by the league office on October 30, 2012.